mtgjson/mtgjson-website/CONTRIBUTING.md

 You can also use the `<ExampleField type='<Enum Name>'` component to render examples provided the enum values exist in the EnumValues.json file.
 This requires some frontmatter updates where the `enum` Frontmatter property has a value that equates to an EnumValues.json property and the `<Enum Name>` is the property within that enumeration.
 For example:

 If you set `enum` is Frontmatter to `card`, and `<Enum Name>` to `availability`, the example field will populate from `EnumValues.json` -> `data` -> `card` -> `availability`.

+#### TypeScript Models

+These are generated at build-time of the application and then import inline to the documentation page.
+THis works by using the above syntax for a property field for a documentation page.
+The utility will parse out all those blockquotes with properties and transform them in to a TypeScript file.

+File Data Models work a bit differently.
+They are declared in the `/docs/types.ts` file.
+And need to be updated manually as new files are created.

 ## Pinia Store